Islam in Assam: Demographics

+Largest and oldest mosque in North Lakhimpur.

+Moran Khatkhati Jame Mosque (1892) in Charaideo district.

-Ilias Ali on a journey to propagate family planning among the riverine Muslims of rural Kamrup.
+Ilias Ali on a journey to propagate family planning among the riverine people of Rural Kamrup.

 Assamese is the official language of the state and the most widely spoken, and so it serves as a lingua franca for inter-ethnic communications.
 Bengali, which is an official language in Assam's Barak Valley, is also a popular common language among certain communities.

 The Assamese Muslims are often divided into four subgroups; Deshi, Maria, Gauria and Syeds.
 Some of these people are descendants of defeated Mughal soldiers, captured in Ahom–Mughal conflicts, who eventually married native Assamese women and adopted Assamese language and culture.
 Their population totals to roughly 4 million, comprising 12.8% of state population.
 The Syeds claim to be descendants of the Islamic prophet Muhammad.

 The Deshi are descendants of indigenous converts to Islam from the Koch, Mech, Rabha, Boro.
 They consider Ali Mech, the 13th-century chief, as their founding father.
 This group mainly converses in Goalpariya and Rajbanshi, as opposed to Boro and Rabha.
 They are mainly found in the western districts of Goalpara, Kokrajhar, Dhubri and South Salmara-Mankachar (i.e. Lower Assam).

 The Maria are descended from captured Muslim soldiers who were part of Bakhtiyar Khalji's army in 1206.
 They are named as such because they were engaged in the bell-metal and smithy industry, the word Maria meaning one who hits metals.
 On the other hand, the Gauria are descendants of Muslim soldiers who accompanied Turbak Khan during his conquest of Assam in 1532.
 This army hailed from Gaur in Bengal, so are referred to as Gauria.
 The Mariya and Gauria are minority groups and can be found in Sivasagar, Jorhat, Tinsukia, Golaghat, Kamrup and some other districts in Assam.
 They speak Assamese language as their own mother tongue.